In order to set up debugging in PhpStorm, you need to allow Xdebug running on your Frontastic sandbox to connect to PhpStorm.

 Then you can start debugging, to do this you'll need to follow the below steps:

-index.php for this, but you could set it up for any PHP code in the Frontastic platform, including your custom PHP code.
+index.php for this (go to Run menu and select Break at first line in PHP scripts), but you could set it up for any PHP code in the Frontastic platform, including your custom PHP code.

-/var/www/frontastic/project/public/index.php, and on your computer, it is in a completely different location.
+/var/www/frontastic/project/public/index.php, and on your computer, it's in a completely different location.

 File Path on Servercontains the path within your Frontastic sandboxFrontastic sandbox - A virtual machine hosted in the cloud that you can use for backend and some frontend development.
 They're provisioned from the developer area of the Frontastic studio..
 Select the corresponding file on your host below — probably the first preselected file is correct.

 You should now be able to debug your PHP code in PhpStorm.